shamy1st/spring-mvc-security/README.md

 * Spring Security defines a framework for security
 * Implemented using Servlet filters in the background
-* Two methods of securing a web app: declarative and programmatic
+* Two methods of securing a web app:
+      1. Declarative
+      2. Programmatic

 ## Spring Security with Servlet Filters